Updated: 2022-12-16 (chinadaily.com.cn) Print

 (2) Population division

-Kharub district, where the municipal government is located, has a land area of 10,652 square kilometers and a total population of 143,700, of which 86,000 are in agricultural areas and 58,000 are in non-agricultural areas.
+Kharub district, where the municipal government is located, has a land area of 10,652 sq km.

 Chamdo governs Joda county, Gojo county, Riwoche county, Dengchen county, Dragyab county, Pashoi county, Zogang county, Markham county, Lhorong county, Palbar county, and the newly established Kharub district.